frendsick/torth/docs/intrinsics.md

 ## SYSCALL

 SYSCALL-intrinsic variants call a Linux syscall.
-Syscalls require different amount of arguments from 0 to 6.
+Syscalls require different amounts of arguments from 0 to 6.
 Different variants are named SYSCALL0 - SYSCALL6 by the amount of arguments.
 The first argument should be an [integer](definitions.md#integer-types).

 1. Pop the top element and the required number of arguments from the stack
-2. Call the syscall which match the first popped element
+2. Call the syscall which matches the first popped element

 The different syscall constants can be found from lib/sys.torth.
 Naming convention (case sensitive): SYS\_<syscall>.
 For example, **SYS_write**.